eitanlees/traffic/README.md

 ```

 I have installed the cursor editor and I experimenting with an AI centric workflow.
 We will see how this goes.

+I have the basic structure of the program outlined.
+Next time, I am now going to try to set up the database.